toquoccuong/observatory/_sources/usage/quickstart.rst.txt

  * Navigate to the folder where you cloned the repository
  * Start the server with `observatory server`

-Track metrics from your application
+Track models from your application
 -----------------------------------
-To start tracking data from your machine learning code, use the following example.
+To start tracking models from your machine learning code, use the following example.

 .. code-block:: python
     :linenos: